metaist/ds/README.md

     List available tasks and exit.

   --no-config
-    Do not search for a configuration file.
+    Do not search for or load a configuration file.
+Supersedes `--file`.

   --no-project
-    Do not search for project dependencies, e.g., `node_modules`, `.venv`
+    Do not search for project dependencies, e.g., `.venv`, `node_modules`

   -w GLOB, --workspace GLOB
     Patterns which indicate in which workspaces to run tasks.